Delta's last MD-88 flight: Farewell to a Mad Dog

-Washington to Atlanta (CNN) — In normal times, special flights like Delta Air Lines' retirement of the last McDonnell Douglas MD-80 series aircraft flying scheduled service in North America are cause for celebration.
+Washington to Atlanta (CNN) — In normal times, special flights like Delta Air Lines' retirement of the last McDonnell Douglas MD-80 series aircraft flying scheduled passenger service in North America are cause for celebration.
 With national crises raging, these are anything but normal times.
 Yet against this tragic backdrop, the final flight on Tuesday was historic, joyous and completely surreal.

 Airline enthusiast and employees flew in from around the country to be a part of this event, and I was lucky enough to be on board.
 After 33 years as the backbone of Delta's domestic fleet, and after nearly four decades plying the world's skies, the once ubiquitous MD-88 aircraft known as the "Mad Dog" vanished from scheduled airline service Tuesday, marking the end of an era for the aircraft not just in the United States, but in most of the world.